PATTERN REPEAT ALLOWANCE WHEN ORDERING

 In the easy way we would just add the cut length of 100 inches to the pattern repeat of 26 inches.
 Since we are using two widths it would be 126 times 2 divided by 36 inches 126X2/36=7 yards.
 When using the more accurate method we would divide 100 by 26.
 The answer would be 3.85 which we would round up to 4.
 You would then multiply 4 times the pattern repeat which equals 104 inches.
 104 inches times 2 widths equals 208 inches divided by 36 inches.
 104X2/36=6 yards.
-You still have to cut the extra from the end of the first piece and the other end of the second piece but you will have to cut off far less.
+Cut the lengths and place them side to side when the pattern matches.
+You will then cut off the excess at the top of one piece and the bottom of the other.
+That will give you exactly what you need but you will have to cut off far less than when using the easy way.

 You can easily see the cost savings in this example.
 Say your fabric costs $19.95 per yard, which is not all that much in today’s prices.
 By buying 6 instead of 7 yards you save $19.95.
 If your project is larger you can see the advantage of taking your time and doing it right.
 Once you have figured out how much each length will need you then can figure out.
 You are ready to order fabric and proceed to sewing the finished product.

 We wish you the best of luck in your decorating endeavors